 Art History - The major in art history explores what the visual arts reveal about the cultures that produced them.
 These arts include painting, sculpture, performance art, graphic arts, architecture, photography and decorative arts.
 Using a diverse range of methodological approaches, the art history faculty help students acquire the necessary tools and knowledge to make sense of our visual world.
 An art history major is ideal for students who wish to pursue a career in the arts, but it is equally valuable for those seeking to develop visual, analytical and communicative skills.

-Engineering and Applied Sciences - The School of Engineering and Applied Sciences offers 10 programs leading to a Bachelor of Science in: aerospace, biomedical, chemical, civil, computer, electrical, engineering physics, environmental, industrial or mechanical engineering.
+Engineering and Applied Sciences - The School of Engineering and Applied Sciences offers 11 programs leading to a Bachelor’s of Science in: aerospace, biomedical, chemical, civil, computer, computer science, electrical, engineering physics, environmental, industrial or mechanical engineering.
 The undergraduate engineering program is intended to provide a solid background in engineering fundamentals and an opportunity for hands-on experience throughout the engineering curriculum.
 The program gives students a strong technical foundation, enables them to integrate their engineering education within the broader economic and technological environment, and, often, fosters a desire for continued learning.

 Media Study - Media study offers degree programs in media production and critical studies.
 Courses taught in the production of media cover 16-mm film camera work and editing, video camera use, nonlinear (computer) editing, documentary making, virtual reality creation, robotics, computer animation, web-based art and interactive software development, including gaming.
 Students are exposed to multiple mediums to foster artistic talent and encourage ingenuity.